Guardians of the Galaxy: Cosmic Rewind: Music

 Additionally, Tyler Bates, composer of Guardians of the Galaxy and Guardians of the Galaxy: Vol. 2, scored over two hours of original music for the queue.
 An electric guitar cover of the original Universe of Energy attraction's theme song (written by Joel Hirschhorn and Al Kasha) can also be heard before the attraction's backwards launch.

 Christmas overlay

 On June 23, 2022, Disney announced that Cosmic Rewind would receive a Christmas overlay with a holiday mixtape soundtrack.
 On October 7, 2022, at New York Comic Con, Disney announced the overlay's title: Guardians of the Galaxy: Cosmic Rewind Holiday Remix.
 The limited offering began on November 25, 2022, coinciding with the release of The Guardians of the Galaxy Holiday Special on Disney+ the same day, and ran until December 30, 2022.
 The attraction's soundtrack was replaced by "Run Rudolph Run", with the lyrics changed to reflect Rocket, titled "Run Run Rocket".
-The Christmas overlay did not return for the 2023 holiday season, due to poor reception of the remix in its 2022 run.
+The Christmas overlay has not returned since, due to poor reception.

+September

+Every September 21st, since 2023, Cosmic Rewinds soundtrack is locked to Earth, Wind & Fire's "September" for the entire day, in reference to said date from its opening lyric.